 I’ve 3 echo’s around the house, but I’ve a love and hate relationship with Alexa.
-I love it because I can bark orders and she’ll obeys diligently by turning on or off the lights or telling me about the weather.
-She’s reasonably smart but for instance recently she couldn’t tell me how many Dalai Lama’s there have been.
+I love it because I can bark orders and she’ll obey diligently by turning on or off the lights or telling me about the weather.
+She’s reasonably smart but for instance, recently she couldn’t tell me how many Dalai Lama’s there have been.
 Two seconds on searching on my phone gave me the answer.

 But there are a few things which drive me nuts.
-Sometimes I call her schizo of it.
+Sometimes I call her schizo because of it.

 - She won’t even let me know when I’m somewhere else that the timer is up